8.4 Patient Advocate

 Patient Advocate Vs. Patient Navigator

-If a patient advocate is hired by the patient or their family as an outside representative, what about those who help patients from within an organization?
-A patient navigator is an employee of a medical organization who works with patients to help them schedule appointments and services and use them effectively.
-The navigator will also help patients understand diagnoses and treatment options for more effective decision-making.
-For many patients, the navigator is easier to reach than their physician for questions regarding medications or complex information about their prognosis (Adler, 2012).
+While a patient advocate is hired by the patient or their family to act as an outside representative, a patient navigator is an employee of a medical organization who helps patients schedule appointments and services and use them effectively.
+They also help patients understand diagnoses and treatment options, enabling more informed decision-making.
+For many patients, the navigator is easier to reach than their physician for questions about medications or discussing complex information about their prognosis (Adler, 2012).

-As a patient advocate, you will be given the opportunity to touch many lives like those of your patients and of their family members in a profound way.
-Many families do not understand or cannot navigate healthcare systems, due to financial or time constraints or language barriers, and having a patient advocate allows them to make more informed decisions and spend more time with their loved ones in medical crises or during end of life care.
-Families may find the presence of a patient advocate to be a wonderful gift during a time of great confusion and loss and for this reason, many patient advocates are individuals who have been on the receiving end of this care and become inspired to help others.
+Patient advocates have the opportunity to profoundly impact the lives of both patients and their families.
+Many families struggle to navigate complex healthcare systems due to financial constraints, time limitations, or language barriers.
+Having a patient advocate allows these families to make more informed decisions and spend more time with their loved ones in medical crises or during end-of-life care.
+For many families, a patient advocate can be a crucial support system during times of confusion and loss.
+Often, patient advocates are individuals who have previously experienced such care and were inspired to help others in similar situations.

-Patient advocates may work independently,or for nonprofit organizations that contract with patients directly.
-Depending upon the employer and the structure of the business, patient advocates may have different roles.
-The purpose of the patient advocate is to always put the patient’s needs first to ensure that they are receiving the healthcare and concern to which they are entitled as a consumer of the organization’s services.
+Patient advocates may work independently or for nonprofit organizations that contract directly with patients.
+The specific role of a patient advocate may vary depending on the employer and the structure of the organization.
+However, the primary goal of a patient advocate is always to prioritize the patient’s needs, ensuring they receive the healthcare and attention to which they are entitled as consumers of the organization’s services.

-Patient advocates may have previous experience as an RN or as a social worker and their education may range from an associate’s degree to a master’s degree in the fields of sociology, social work, nursing, or health information.
-Certification programs are also available to help future patient advocates understand the role of the position within various healthcare organizations and clinical facilities such as assisted living or nursing homes.
+Many patient advocates come from backgrounds in nursing or social work, and their education ranges from an associate degree to a master’s degree in fields such as sociology, social work, nursing, or health information.
+Certification programs are also available to help individuals understand the specific role of a patient advocate within different healthcare settings, including clinical facilities such as nursing homes or assisted living centers.

 definition